rails/solid_queue/README.md

 We have three types of processes in Solid Queue:
 - _Workers_ are in charge of picking jobs ready to run from queues and processing them.
 They work off the `solid_queue_ready_executions` table.
-- _Dispatchers_ are in charge of selecting jobs scheduled to run in the future that are due and _dispatching_ them, which is simply moving them from the `solid_queue_scheduled_jobs` table over to the `solid_queue_ready_executions` table so that workers can pick them up.
+- _Dispatchers_ are in charge of selecting jobs scheduled to run in the future that are due and _dispatching_ them, which is simply moving them from the `solid_queue_scheduled_executions` table over to the `solid_queue_ready_executions` table so that workers can pick them up.
 They also do some maintenance work related to concurrency controls.
 - The _supervisor_ forks workers and dispatchers according to the configuration, controls their heartbeats, and sends them signals to stop and start them when needed.

 By default, Solid Queue will try to find your configuration under `config/solid_queue.yml`, but you can set a different path using the environment variable `SOLID_QUEUE_CONFIG`.
 This is what this configuration looks like: